5. Cycling Around

 C: Riding on my bicycle/Riding along/Freewheeling/I can play piano.

-Use intonation to add interest and help differentiate between cycle names.
+Use vocal inflection for fun to add interest and help differentiate between cycle names.

 ♫ How many songs can you find about bicycles?
 E.g. Daisy, Daisy.